buckaroogeek/unifi-pihole-doh-docker/README.md

 Version 2 of the Docker compose format is used because macvlan networks are not supported in version 3 as a network configuration at this time.
 If compose format version 3 is required then the macvlan can be established via an external docker command.

-In addition, a separate bash script is provided that enables the docker host to have a direct network connection to the containers on the docker macvlan.
+A separate bash script is provided that enables the docker host to have a direct network connection to the containers on the docker macvlan.
 See the technical notes below.
+See ./scripts/shim.sh for the script.

 ## Target
 A home or small office network that uses [Ubiquiti](https://www.ubnt.com) Unifi equipment and would benefit from a [Pi-Hole](https://www.pi-hole.net) DNS server and DNS-Over-HTTPS for encryption of DNS queries to upstream DNS provider(s).